-Volunteering for a specific service Volunteers support us in several of the services we currently provide for carers from carrying out assessments for our Time for Me grant to calling carers as part of our TLC befriending service.
+Volunteering for a specific service Volunteers support us in several of the services we currently provide for carers from staffing our carers’ café to calling carers as part of our TLC befriending service.

 Office based volunteering Helping out in our office is a great way to give your time effectively.
-This could range from general office admin to running our ‘Carers who Contribute’ reward scheme.
+This could include general office admin to or working on specific projects.

-If you are interested in finding out more about volunteering for us contact Jan on 0114 278 8942 or email email@example.com
+If you are interested in finding out more about volunteering for us contact Scott on 0114 278 8942 or email firstname.lastname@example.org

 ‘I enjoy my volunteer role calling carers who are isolated by caring.
 I find it very rewarding to support carers by listening and giving them a chance to offload and have a chat.
 For carers their whole lives become focused on the person they care for and my calls give them a rare chance to talk about themselves.’